This post may contain affiliate links.

 Another tip here, pick your competition.
 Don’t go after the same keywords as Amazon, it won’t work, you have to be different when up against the e-commerce sites.

 Buy Longtail Pro Platinum Here ( it’s essential to have the Platinum for the keyword competetiveness data) or try the $1 10 day trial to see how you like it.
 Have a play around, it’s pretty neat.
 It would also be a very good idea to use Longtail Pro to pick the domain name and get ideas on traffic volume in the niche of your new website if you haven’t even started yet.
 Just saying.

 Don’t Lose Your Readers

-Same for sponsored posts, never send those out to your readers if you don’t have to.
-This site doesn’t need to publish dodgy sponsored posts, we have a legitimate, passive income.
-It’s not huge, but it’s enough and growing every day.
+Same for sponsored posts, never send those out to your subscribers if you don’t have to.

 Hope this helps you to get it right from day 1.
 I’ve just shaved a few years off your learning curve if you’re a new blogger.
 Happy to help.